d5h-foss/grpc-interceptor/docs/index.rst

 Async Server Interceptors
 """""""""""""""""""""""""

-Async interceptors are similar to sync ones, but there two things of which you need to be aware.
+Async interceptors are similar to sync ones, but there are two things of which you need to be aware.

 First, async server streaming RPCs that are implemented with ``async def + yield``